 Research

-My research interests revolve around augumenting human decision making with AI.
+My research interests revolve around augmenting human decision-making with AI.
 This involves evaluating the interaction of the desired outcome with its context.
 Current practices in data-driven decisioning adopt models that span from regression to neural networks and ensemble trees which, although powerful and mostly informative, only capture correlations in the data.
 Correlation is hardly enough when trying to understand the effect of actions.
 What decision-makers need is causality.

 Shapley-PC: Constraint-based Causal Structure Learning with Shapley Values

-F. Russo and F. Toni, 2023.
-"Shapley-PC: Constraint-based Causal Structure Learning with Shapley Values."
-Technical Report. arxiv.
+Fabrizio Russo, Francesca Toni, "Shapley-PC: Constraint-based Causal Structure Learning with Shapley Values."
+CoRR, 2023.

 Causal Discovery and Knowledge Injection for Contestable Neural Networks